 Here are 7 well-proven items worth taking a look at, ideal for gift giving or simply treating yourself to a feel-good deal.

-The Philips Hue smart lighting system is proven and one of the best out there.
-With this package deal, Amazon is bundling the Echo Dot smart speaker (3rd Gen, their latest version of this compact speaker) with the Philips Hue White and Color Smart Light Bulb Starter Kit.
+The Philips Hue smart lighting system is proven and one of the best out there, and you can get going with the Philips Hue White and Color Smart Light Bulb Starter Kit.

-This is a low-cost express route to getting voice-activated smart lighting with the Alexa assistant in your home, and a setup you can continue to build upon with a high degree of confidence it will continue integrating well with your smart home.
+This is a low-cost express route to getting voice-activated smart lighting your home, and a setup you can continue to build upon with a high degree of confidence it will continue integrating well with your smart home.

 See our in-depth review on Philips Hue for more info.

 Ring started the video doorbell genre, and they continue to offer well-built products in this space.
-With this package deal, the latest version of their most popular doorbell, the Ring Video Doorbell 2, is bundled with the latest version of the Amazon Echo Dot voice-activated speaker.
+With this package deal, the latest version of their most popular doorbell, the Ring Video Doorbell, is bundled with the latest version of the Amazon Show smart display and voice-activated speaker.

 In a time when package-stealing is so prevalent, the Ring offers a compelling deterrent and you can easily warn off potential thieves with your voice.
-And the Echo Dot enriches the experience, by enabling voice control for more Ring features and deep voice access to the growing library of Alexa skills.
+And the Echo Show enriches the experience, by enabling screen taps and voice control for more Ring features and deep voice access to the growing library of Alexa skills.

 See more on Ring and the related Ring Stick Up Cams here.